was-siri-us/Radix.Ai/README.md

 ## Introduction

-Our Project aims to assist Radilogists diagnose diseases accurately and efficiently by:
+Our Project aims to assist Radiologists diagnose diseases accurately and efficiently by:

-1.Leveraging Deep Learning to identify pulmonary abnormalities.
+1. Leveraging Deep Learning to identify pulmonary abnormalities.

-2.Utilizing Grad-CAM to localize and visualize regions corresponding to the identified abnormalities
+2. Utilizing Grad-CAM to localize and visualize regions corresponding to the identified abnormalities

-3.Implementing transformer models to generate detailed text radiology reports based on the analyzed chest X-ray image.
+3. Implementing transformer models to generate detailed text radiology reports based on the analyzed chest X-ray image.

-4.Integrating the system into a user-friendly Web Application developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack and Flask APIs, which Radiologists can access for streamlined diagnosis and reporting processes.
+4. Integrating the system into a user-friendly Web Application developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack and Flask APIs, which Radiologists can access for streamlined diagnosis and reporting processes.

 ## Dataset
 ### ChestX-ray14